marekmru/pnbi-base/README.md

 - title: Smaller Headline for second Table on a page
 - button-label: "Neues Element"
 - flat | default: false; true|false
+- button-customise | default: false.
+Set it on

 #### Events / Emits